top of page

 5. Cholesterol.

-Basically, fatty acids are a straight chain of an even number of carbon atoms, with hydrogen atoms and with a carboxyl group at one end.
+Fatty acids are a straight chain of an even number of carbon atoms, with hydrogen atoms and a carboxyl group at one end.
 The long chain of the fatty acid mainly contains methyl groups joined by a single bond.
 The presence of a double bond between these methyl moieties makes a fatty acid unsaturated and the number of double bonds also decides whether a fatty acid is mono-unsaturated or poly-unsaturated.
 The length of the chain and the position of double bonds also determine the nomenclature.
 Cis- is the common isomeric form but there may be a transformation to a trans-isomeric form in certain situations.
 Only two fatty acids are known to be essential for humans: alpha-linolenic acid (an omega-3 fatty acid) and linoleic acid (an omega-6 fatty acid).
 These cannot be formed by the body due to the absence of the desaturase enzymes.
-The essential fatty acids, in addition to the usual fatty acid function, are also precursors to vitamins, cofactors, and derivatives, including prostaglandins, leukotrienes, thromboxanes, lipoxins, etc. As only two were essential, initially these were called "vitamin-F" and later an essential fatty acid due to, the chemistry.
+The essential fatty acids, in addition to the usual fatty acid function, are also precursors to vitamins, cofactors, and derivatives, including prostaglandins, leukotrienes, thromboxanes, lipoxins, etc. As only two were essential, initially these were called "vitamin F" and later an essential fatty acid due to, the chemistry.

 There are some confusing terms about fatty substances when investigation reports are read.
 Simple interpretation consists in agreeing to the fact that fats are a large chain molecular conglomeration of triglycerides which are stored as adipose tissue in the body.
 Fat in medical terms is called a 'lipid' and prevents heat loss due to a subcutaneous positioning, protects vital organs by being placed around them and is the major source of stored energy for the body.
 Esterification with glycerol forms glycerides and in lipid molecules three fatty acid molecules are involved, hence the term 'triglyceride.
 In adipose tissue, the fatty material is stored as triglycerides and large lipid conjugates.
 Triglycerides are smaller-sized lipids and are found in measurable quantities in the bloodstream.
-Similarly, cholesterol is waxy or greasy substance and forms the basis of the structure of gonadal hormones mainly and the bulk of the brain matter.
-Cholesterols are considered essential molecules that are synthesized in the body in bulk and need little external dietary supplementation for bolstering the blood level.
-In fact, there is a range with a safe upper limit and the state of hypercholesterolemia is genetic.
+Similarly, cholesterol is a waxy or greasy substance and forms the basis of the structure of gonadal hormones mainly and the bulk of the brain matter.
+Cholesterols are considered essential molecules that are synthesized in the body in bulk and need little external dietary supplementation to bolster the blood level.
+There is a range with a safe upper limit and the state of hypercholesterolemia is genetic.
 Fat saturation depends upon the presence of paired covalent bonds in the molecule and the number of unpairing determines the nature of unsaturation.
-The facts worth remembering are that:-
+The facts worth remembering are that: -

 1. Saturated fats are bad for vascular health and arteriopathies like diabetes or hypertension leading to stiffening and narrowing of the arterial wall, and endothelial erosion. and medial deposition of atheromatous fatty material.